17th and 18th Century Theories of Emotions

 Eighteenth-century aesthetics moved away somewhat from the view that the arts should carefully control our emotions, although the notion that artworks both express and excite emotions remained.
 Particularly interesting in this regard is the development of the concept of the sublime.
 As Burke explains it, the experience of the sublime transgresses categories of pain and pleasure and explains much of our response to dramatic tragedy.
 Here it seems that aesthetic, and other distinctive experiences can produce emotions that are sui generis, a view that gives aesthetics a particular importance for any understanding of the emotions.

 Some more distinctively gendered and more evaluatively loaded claims about the emotions appeared in the eighteenth century, particularly in aesthetic theory.
 Shaftesbury is a bit of a villain here, contrasting true taste with the trivial sentiments of merely feminine taste.
 Some authors even distinguished aesthetic qualities and emotions through gendered contrasts, as when feminine beauty is opposed to the masculine sublime (with, of course, the preference going to the sublime).
-But despite such gendered accounts of particular emotions, there seems little to suggest that early modern philosophy associated emotion as such with the feminine.
+By the end of the eighteenth century, Wollstonecraft bemoaned that women socialized to be ladies fall “more under the influence of sentiments than passions,” suggesting a gendered division between sentiment and passion echoed in several other passages in the work (1792, 49).
+But that is not a contrast found in many earlier authors.

 Supplementary documents are available for the philosophers: